Ways to Vote

 In addition to the ways everyone can vote (which are listed above), voters with print disabilities have additional options for casting their ballots.
 A “voter with print disabilities” is a voter who is unable to independently mark a paper ballot or ballot card due to blindness, low vision, or a physical disability that impairs manual dexterity.
 In other words, a voter with a print disability cannot physically mark their ballot without assistance.

 To ensure that voters with print disabilities can vote privately and independently, the law provides that they have the option to use their own assistive technology to mark their ballot and return it through email.
-These voters can alternatively choose a person to assist with physically marking their ballot.
+Interested voters can view a demonstration of the new voting option from the tool’s vendor, Democracy Live.
+If voters wish to try the new tool before committing to use in this election, they can practice with an online demonstration ballot.
+Practice users should input, “Sample” for first name, “Voter” for last name, “1/1/1999” for date of birth, and “Adams” for county.